Nwankwo Kanu wants Arsenal to emulate Chelsea and appoint a former player as manager | Goal.com

 “So for me, it’s going to be something different and new knowing that he played there and he went into coaching not quite long.”

-With his appointment, Lampard joins Roberto Di Matteo and Gianluca Vialli as recent former players who went on to manage Chelsea.
+With his appointment, Lampard joins Roberto Di Matteo, Ruud Gullit and Gianluca Vialli as recent former players who went on to manage Chelsea.